longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Disconnect
 ^^^^^^^^^^

-Clicking this button takes you back to the :guilabel:`Start Screen` as shown in Figure 1 in the `Launching the Client`_ section.
-The local ``freeciv21-server`` instance will be terminated at this time.
+Clicking this button takes you back to the :guilabel:`Start Screen` as shown in :numref:`Start Screen`.
+The local ``freeciv21-server`` instance will terminate at this time.
 A subsequent click of :guilabel:`Start New Game` will spawn a new instance of the server, however any changes made previously will be lost and you will have to start over.

 Pick Nation
 ^^^^^^^^^^^